JGAVEN/Lego-GPT/README.md

 commit.
 The configuration lives in `.pre-commit-config.yaml`.

 Run `./scripts/run_tests.sh` to lint and test in one step.
+The script runs Cypress UI tests if the dependencies are available.
 CI runs the same tests under `coverage` and uploads the report to Codecov.
 CI also executes a lightweight scalability benchmark via `scripts/benchmark_ci.py` to detect performance regressions.